Did you know...

 Which one of the following statements about primitive reflexes is true?

-A) The hand grasp reflex typically appears by birth; and disappears by the time the child is 6 months old
+A) The placing reflex typically appears by 9 months after birth; and disappears by the time the child is 10 months old

-B) The Moro reflex typically appears by birth; and then usually persists as a voluntary movement
+C) The parachute reflex typically appears by 9 months after birth; and then usually persists as a voluntary movement

-E) The suck reflex typically appears by 3 months after birth; and disappears by the time the child is 6 weeks old
+E) The Babinski reflex typically appears by 3 months after birth; and disappears by the time the child is 10 months old

 Back to the question = Go back to the top of the page.